hlfkiller-cyber/test-no-1/README.md

-# Nitish Ideas
+# Video Ideas by Nitish and Nischal

-This is a Nitish Ideas app.
+This is a Video Ideas by Nitish and Nischal app.

 To get started, take a look at src/app/page.tsx.
 # test-no-1